build-trust/ockam/README.md

 to build solutions for common IoT and edge computing problems like:

 * Secure, easy and rapid __enrollment of large fleets__ of devices.
 * Scalable provisioning, proof of possession, rotation, and revocation of __identity keys and credentials__.
-* __End-to-end encrypted communication__ over low-bandwidth, intermittently connected, multi-protocol IoT topologies.
+* __End-to-end encrypted communication__ over low-bandwidth, intermittently
+  connected, multi-protocol IoT network topologies.

-Our goal is to provide this functionality with secure, high level application interfaces that are easy to use correctly and hard to misuse.
+Our goal is to provide this functionality in multiple programming languages with secure, high level application interfaces that are easy to use correctly and hard to misuse.

 ## License